zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 That is telling us that our error is likely originating on line 3 of this file, `lib/a_division_by_zero_error`.

 The rest of the error message is very likely just noise.
+Key in on the broken file, which line, and what error.

 ## Error Types

 ### Name Errors

 NameErrors are caused when a given name is invalid or undefined.
 Whenever the Ruby interpreter encounters a word it doesn't recognize, it assumes that word is the name of a variable or a method.
 If that word was never defined as either a variable or a method, it will result in a name error.

 ### Syntax Errors

 Syntax errors are pretty self explanatory: they're the result of incorrect syntax.
 Thankfully, they're usually followed by a guess about the location of the error.
 For instance:

 ```ruby